ocaml/ocaml.org/data/problems/015_replicate_elements.md

 ---
-title: Replicate the elements of a list a given number of times
+title: Replicate the Elements of a List a Given Number of Times
 number: "15"
 difficulty: intermediate
 tags: [ "list" ]